onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     **MUST** be enumerated in the
     VNF's Heat Orchestration Template's Environment File.

-The IP address is local to the VNF's internal network and is (re)used in every VNF spin up, thus the constant value is declared in the VNF's Heat Orchestration Template's Environment File.
+The IP address is local to the VNF's ONAP internal network and is (re)used in every VNF spin up, thus the constant value is declared in the VNF's Heat Orchestration Template's Environment File.

-*Example Internal Network IPv4 Address string Parameter Definition*
+*Example ONAP Internal Network IPv4 Address string Parameter Definition*

 .. code-block:: yaml